 Loki season 2: how will it impact the MCU?

-Regardless of whether season 3 is in the offing, the impact of Loki and Sylvie's actions is already being felt.
-Spider-Man: No Way Home was affected by multiversal events, while Doctor Strange 2 examined it in greater detail.
-The first season of What If...?, Marvel's animated anthology TV series, was also loosely connected to Loki's first season, based on the fact that it explores alternate versions of MCU characters and the dimensions they inhabit.
+Regardless, the impact of Loki and Sylvie's actions is already being felt.
+Spider-Man: No Way Home was affected by universes colliding, while Doctor Strange 2 examined the multiverse and Incursions in greater detail.
+The first season of What If...? was also loosely connected to Loki's first season, based on its exploration of alternate versions of MCU characters and the dimensions they inhabit.
 Lastly, Ant-Man and the Wasp: Quantumania introduced Kang and set up events regarding Avengers: The Kang Dynasty, which is currently scheduled for May 1, 2026.